dPhantum/syDB/README.md

 	When you set the <code>pagination</code> parameter, do not user the <code>rows</code> parameter they are mutually exclusive.
 You control the number of displayed row by setting the
 	<code>Pager_RowsPerPage</code> parameter described below.
 The ORM works synergistically
-	with the Paginator Class so that you do not have to keep track of where you are in the page selections.
-The Paginator class uses a caching mechanism to keep the status persistent.
+	with the <code>Paginator</code> Class so that you do not have to keep track of where you are in the page selections.
+The <code>Paginator</code> Class uses a caching mechanism to keep the status persistent.
 </p>

 <p>